TheVovchenskiy/LangWords/README.md

 # Lang Words

-This is yet simple app for studying new words in different languages.
+This is yet a simple app for studying new words in different languages.

 To create an executable file use following command:
 ```